Wait. We're not done yet -- more homework.

 You may be wondering why we are doing another EIR, since one was approved in 1999 for our modest base-reuse plan, immediately before we embarked on our master developer odyssey.
 You might say the 1999 EIR was "EIR light," called a program-level EIR.
 We are now doing "The Full Monty," called a project-level EIR, for two reasons.
 First, our agreement with Oakland Chinatown requires that we produce a certified project-level EIR before proceeding.
 Second, it streamlines the development approval process.

 The EIR will evaluate the impacts of the 1,425 residential units and 5.5 million square feet of employment uses outlined in the 1996 Community Reuse Plan, which is considered "The Project."
 It will also evaluate the impacts of building more units, and the impacts of building less.
 Choosing to go forward with a project that calls for more housing units, however, would likely jeopardize the pending no-cost conveyance from the Navy.
 The report will include yet another transportation study.
 It will also address the impacts of ferry service into the Seaplane Lagoon, although there are no plans on the drawing board.
 Having the ferry study done now will make it easier if money comes along and we change our minds.
-The description of the alternatives to be evaluated will be decided upon by city staff working with the consultant, after taking into account the comments of the community, the planning board, and relevant agencies.
-The report will not address the financial viability of the alternatives.

 Also occurring alongside the EIR will be planning of the 125-acre Seaplane Lagoon Town Center, and preparation of a master infrastructure plan.
 While the EIR will evaluate impacts of the project on climate change, the infrastructure plan will evaluate the impacts of climate change on the project, namely sea level rise.